yanpengwang/LinuxKernelDevelopment-Reading-Notes/README.md

     - Portability is important.
       (A handful of rules - such as remain endian neutral, be 64-bit clean, do not assume the word or page size)

+Chapter 3.
+Process Management

+3.1 Each thread includes a unique program counter, process stack, and set of processor registers.

+3.2 Process lifecycle: fork() creates a new process by duplicating an existing one - parent.
+    After fork() the parent resumes execution and the child starts execution at the same place.
+    Often, immediately after a fork it is desirable to execute a new, different program.
+The exec() family of function calls creates a new address space and loads a new program into it.
+    Finally, a program exists via the exit() system call.
+The function terminates the process and frees all its resources.
+A parent process can inquire about the status of a terminated child via the wait4() system call.
+When a process exits, it is placed into a special zombie state that represents terminated processes until the parent call wait() or waitpid().

+3.3 The kernel stores the list of processes in a circular doubly linked list called the task list.
+Each
+    element in the task list is a process descriptor of the type struct task_struct, which contains the data that describes the executing program-open files, the process's address space, pending signals, the process's state, and much more.